Invisible killer: How to prevent carbon monoxide poisoning during the heating season

 Why is carbon monoxide dangerous?

-This gas is extremely harmful and you can be poisoned by it Mayo Clinic says that carbon monoxide poisoning occurs when the gas builds up in the blood.
+CO is extremely harmful, and it can poison you.
+Mayo Clinic says that carbon monoxide poisoning occurs when the gas builds up in the blood.
 When this happens the body replaces oxygen in the red blood cells with carbon monoxide.
 This can lead to serious health issues and even death.

-According to the Centers for Disease Control, around 420 people die each year due to accidental CO poisoning, and around 100,000 people are taken to the emergency room each year due to being poisoned by carbon monoxide.
+According to the Centers for Disease Control and Prevention, around 420 people die each year due to accidental CO poisoning, and around 100,000 people are taken to the emergency room each year due to being poisoned by carbon monoxide.

-Carbon monoxide can be found in many different methods of heating up your home or car.
-The gas can be found in certain furnaces, kerosene heaters, vehicles being warmed up in garages, stoves, lanterns, and other heating devices and appliances.
+Carbon monoxide can be found in many different methods of heating.
+The gas can be found in certain furnaces, kerosene heaters, vehicles warming up in garages, stoves, lanterns and other heating devices and appliances.
 When carbon monoxide builds up in enclosed spaces, the people or animals in them can die from breathing too much of the gas.

 What are the symptoms of carbon monoxide poisoning?

-The CDC says that the most common symptoms of carbon monoxide include headache, dizziness, weakness, nausea, vomiting, chest pain, and confusion.
-Some have also reported that they felt flu-like symptoms as well.
+The CDC says that the most common symptoms of carbon monoxide include headache, dizziness, weakness, nausea, vomiting, chest pain and confusion.
+Some have also reported that they felt flu-like symptoms.

 It is also noted that people who are sleeping or have been drinking alcohol can suffer brain damage or die of carbon monoxide poisoning before they realize they have symptoms.